-Recent studies have shown that behavioral aggression is one of the common behavioral problems in pre-elementary and elementary school students (1).
-Structural aggression is multi-dimension, including an extensive range of behaviors to harm or damage (2).

-Studies to check aggression have emphasized the role of factors such as moods, social relationships, cultural factors, problems in interpersonal relationships, and attachment on aggression.
-In addition, gender differences have stable roles in the evolutions of mental growth and aggression from the beginning of a lifetime (3).
-Aggression expression is different in children and may express itself through physical threats toward others, throwing objects toward others to harm them in the classroom or playground, shouting, humiliating others, and opposing them, as lead to physical or verbal reactions in them a using virtual communicative and social software tools for bullying, mocking, humiliating, and pressuring other children (4).
+Recent studies have shown that behavioral aggression in one of common behavioral problems in pre-elementary and elementary school students (1).
+Structural aggression is multi-dimension including an extensive range of behaviors with aim of harming or damaging (2).
+Studies with the aim of checking aggression have emphasized on the role of factors such as moods, social relationships, cultural factors, problems in interpersonal relationships, and attachment on aggression.
+In addition, gender differences have stable roles in the evolutions of mental growth and aggression from the beginning of life time (3).
+Aggression expression is different in children and may express itself through physical threats toward others, throwing objects toward others with the aim of harming them in classroom or playground, shouting, humiliating opposing them as lead to physical or verbal reactions in them an using communicative and social software tools for bullying, mocking, humiliating, and pressuring other children (4).